rlite/rlite/README.md

     $ git clone https://github.com/vmaffione/rlite.git
     $ cd rlite

-Run the configure script
+Run the configure script (as a normal user)

     $ ./configure

-Build both kernel-space and user-space software
+Build both kernel-space and user-space software (as a normal user)

     $ make

-Install *rlite* on the system
+Install *rlite* on the system (as root user)

     # make install depmod